Sherwin233/PharmacyManagementSystem/README.md

 </ul>

 <h2>PROJECT - Pharmacy Management System Introduction</h2>
-<p>Pharmacy management system is a medical store system developed in NetBeans using java programming language.
+<p>Pharmacy management system is a medical store system developed in NetBeans/Java Eclipse using java programming language.
 Pharmacy management system offers you the control over your pharmacy shop in the manner that what you can add or remove from the pharma store.
 This is a simple project that has three modules like:</p>
 <ul>
   <li>CVS where you can manage your products and changes</li>
   <li>Pharma, where you can add the number of pharma stores you want to.</li>